Tanayshah29/Product_Management_REST-API_FLASK/README.md

           e) DELETE localhost:5000/product/1 -> DELETE a product from the database

-4)You can see the records in Sqlite Database in VS code by installing the sqlite extension and then press Ctrl+Shift+P and type Open Database and choose the products.sqlite file.
+4) You can see the records in Sqlite Database in VS code by installing the sqlite extension and then press Ctrl+Shift+P and type Open Database and choose the products.sqlite file.
 In the Sqlite explorer you can see the records.

-5)Deployment to Heroku-
+5) Deployment to Heroku-

       a)pip install gunicorn